Skip to main content

 myRootStore.setUserPreferences(formPreferences)

-As you can see, such hook is really a great place to manage side effects.
+This is why onAttachedToRootStore is such a good place to manage side effects.

 Sharing contextual data

-Although usually contexts are preferred for this case (see the contexts section), root stores can be also an alternative to store global contextual/environmental runtime data that doesn't really need to be serialized anywhere yet does need to be shared across the whole application.
-For this we would just need to follow a pattern like this one:
+Although contexts are usually preferred for this case (see the contexts section), root stores can also hold global runtime environment data that should be shared across the application but does not need to be serialized.
+For example:

 @model("myApp/RootStore")